+In 1991, India faced a crisis in foreign exchange (forex) reserves, left with reserves of only about US\$1 billion.
 During this plan period, the government launched the New Economic Policy of India, which aimed to liberalize and reform the Indian economy.
 The policy introduced measures such as deregulation, privatization, and liberalized foreign investment to stimulate economic growth and attract global participation.
+India became a member of the World Trade Organization on 1 January 1995.